Traffic Rules in Georgia for Safe Driving

 Enforcement and Penalties

-Remain in the Vehicle: Stay seated with hands visible on the steering wheel.
+- Stay inside your vehicle and keep your hands visible on the steering wheel.

-Provide Necessary Documents: Present your driver's licence, passport, and vehicle registration.
+- Hand over the required documents: your driver’s license, passport, and vehicle registration.

-Always carry a spare tire, first aid kit, and reflective warning triangles.
+Always carry a spare tire, a first-aid kit, and reflective warning triangles.

-Also, have an updated GPS device or a reliable navigation app like Google Maps to help with route planning.
+Also, make sure to have an updated GPS device or a reliable navigation app, like Google Maps, to help with route planning.

 Choosing the Right Rental Car or Own Vehicle